How to Optimize Your DoorDash Menu Photos in 2026

 Being visible where DoorDash's most active users search and order most often increases the chances that your photos are actually seen.
 If the menu is already strong visually, DashPass and promotional placements can amplify that advantage.

-Promotions perform best when they are paired with credible, appetizing images.
-If the visual is weak, the offer loses impact.
-If the visual is strong, the promotion becomes much more effective.
+If the visual quality of the food in your photo is weak, the offer loses impact.
+If on the other hand it is strong and appetizing, the promo becomes much more effective.

 In practice, prepare strong images first for your main dishes and hero items.
 Then use promos and banners to push the products you most want to grow.